aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Never wear your best pants when you go to fight for freedom.
+> 🥠 Some men dream of fortunes, others dream of cookies.

-Last update: Thu Apr  3 05:09:46 2025
+Last update: Fri Apr  4 05:09:33 2025

 ### Let's play! 🎮